blanton-black/pubba/README.md

         styles:
           - "custom/search"

-First let's cover the "custom/*" and "third-party/*" values.
-This is a convention whose goal is to only have pubba generated javascripts and stylesheets in the root dir.
-More on this later...

-The config file is referencing javascripts and stylesheets located in the asset_folder, which you need to set by:
+The config file is referencing the javascripts and stylesheets folders located in the asset_folder, which you need to set by:

     set :asset_folder, File.join(settings.root, 'assets')